Meerkat: Reproduction

 Meerkats breed throughout the year with seasonal peaks, typically during months of heavy rainfall; for instance, maximum births occur from January to March in the southern Kalahari.
-Generally only dominant individuals breed, though subordinate members can also mate in highly productive years.
+Generally, only dominant individuals breed, though subordinate members can also mate in highly productive years.
 Females become sexually mature at two to three years of age.
-Dominant females can have up to four litters annually (lesser for subordinate females), and the number depends on the amount of precipitation.
+Dominant females can have up to four litters annually (fewer for subordinate females), and the number depends on the amount of precipitation.
 Mating behaviour has been studied in captive individuals.
 Courtship behaviour is limited; the male fights with his partner, getting hold of her by her snout.
 He will grip the nape of her neck if she resists mounting, and hold her down by grasping her flanks during copulation.

 After a gestation of 60 to 70 days, a litter of three to seven pups is born.
 Pups weigh around 100 g in the first few days of birth; the average growth rate for the first three months is 4.5 g per day, typically the fastest in the first month.
-A 2019 study showed that growth and survival rates of pups might decrease with increase in temperature.
+A 2019 study showed that growth and survival rates of pups might decrease with an increase in temperature.

-Infants make continuous sounds that resemble bird-like tweets, that change to a shrill contact call as they grow older.
+Infants make continuous sounds that resemble bird-like tweets, which change to a shrill contact call as they grow older.
 Young pups are kept securely in a den, from where they emerge after around 16 days, and start foraging with adults by 26 days.
-The nonbreeding members of the pack help substantially with juvenile care, for instance they feed the pups and huddle with them for warmth.
-A study showed that nearly half of the litters of dominant females, especially those born later in the breeding season were nursed by subordinate females, mostly those that were or recently had been pregnant.
+The nonbreeding members of the pack help substantially with juvenile care; for instance, they feed the pups and huddle with them for warmth.
+A study showed that nearly half of the litters of dominant females, especially those born later in the breeding season, were nursed by subordinate females, mostly those that were or recently had been pregnant.